Australia women's national rugby union team

-The Australia women's national rugby union team, also known as the Wallaroos, has competed at all Women's Rugby World Cups since 1998, with their best result finishing in third place in 2010.
+The Australia women's national rugby union team, commonly called the Wallaroos, represent Australia in women's rugby union.
+They compete annually in the Pacific Four Series, the Laurie O'Reilly Cup against New Zealand, and have competed at Women's Rugby World Cups since 1998.

 Australian women have been playing rugby since the late 1930s, in regional areas of New South Wales.
 In 1992 the first National Women's Tournament was held in Newcastle, NSW.
 The following year the Australian Women's Rugby Union was established, and it was declared that the national women's team would be called the Wallaroos.
 It was chosen because it was the name of one of Australia's oldest clubs, the Wallaroo Football Club, which was formed in 1870.